 What skills do you need to dirt bike?

-Balance is a key skill that you need to ride a dirt bike, but it’s more than just staying up on w wheels.
+Balance is a key skill that you need to ride a dirt bike, but it’s more than just staying up on two wheels.
 It’s learning how to control the bike over varying terrain.

 You need to learn how to keep your traction, and this takes mastering your balance, throttle, and clutch control skills.